R&B RECORDS

 said it was in the National Enquirer and that if I got

-with her, we wouldn't be talking about records!!.
-So I
+with her, we wouldn't be talking about records!
+So, I

 ran out and bought one.
 In it was that missing article